Ranjan Gogoi: Euthanasia

-In February 2014, a bench consisting of Chief Justice P. Sathasivam, Shiva Kirti Singh, and Gogoi, referred the issue of the legalised of euthanasia to a larger five-judge constitution bench, arguing that there had been "inconsistent" opinions in previous verdicts.
+In February 2014, a bench consisting of Chief Justice P. Sathasivam, Shiva Kirti Singh, and Gogoi, referred the issue of the legalisation of euthanasia to a larger five-judge constitution bench, arguing that there had been "inconsistent" opinions in previous verdicts.
 The bench cited the importance of having a clear enunciation of the law as reasoning for the referral, and passed the order on a petition seeking to declare the ability to die with dignity a fundamental right for terminally ill patients.